 The coast of Normandy stretches across almost 400 miles of fabulous shoreline.
-With its beautiful beaches, intense history, and picturesque ancient towns, the coast of Normandy has so much to offer.
-From elaborate beach resorts to quaint fishing villages, this region delights sunbathers during the summer and offers so much to see year round.
-For those who want to experience the serene beauty of France, you’ll fall in love with the slow pace, rich history, and beauty of the Normandy Coast.
+With enchanting names like Cote Fleurie (Flowery Coast) and Cote d' Albatre (Alabaster Coast), this area offers beautiful beaches as well as picturesque seaside resorts and quaint fishing villages.
+For those who want to experience the serene natural landscapes of France, you'll fall in love with the slow pace, rich history, and scenic beauty of the Normandy Coast.

 The southeast coast of Provence is sprinkled with some of the world`s most popular beaches and destinations, including Nice, Monaco, Cannes, Saint Tropez and Menton.
 Known all over the world for its glamour and beauty, the Riviera is a playground for the rich and famous and a true paradise destination.